 Download your copy of the article here:

-We also must remember that it is not only the labor relations of the prison that must be challenged when describing the prison regime as racial slavery.
-The US prison’s function is not merely to generate a cheap or disposable labor force.
-We must emphasize the (anti)social aspects of imprisonment as well.
-That is, while the economic dimensions of the prison industrial complex are indeed important to recognize and challenge; its primary function is to warehouse and disappear poor and working class Black (and in many regions Brown and Indigenous) people.
-Its purpose is to immobilize and liquidate white America’s “undesirables” from society—to render Black and Brown people civilly and socially dead.
+We also must remember that it is not only the exploitation of prison labor that must be challenged when describing the prison regime as chattel slavery.
+The prison’s function in the United States is not merely to generate a cheap or disposable labor force.
+We must emphasize the distinctly anti-Black/racial dimension of industrialized punishment as well.
+That is, while the exploitative dimension of prison labor is indeed important to recognize and challenge, the regime’s PRIMARY function is to warehouse and disappear poor and working class Black (and in many regions Brown and Indigenous) people.
+Its purpose is to immobilize and liquidate white America’s “undesirables” from society—to render Black/Native people civilly and socially dead.

 The SoCal Library documents and makes accessible histories of community struggles that challenge racism and other systems of oppression so we can all imagine and sustain possibilities for freedom.
 It holds extensive archival collections.
 All people are welcome to come and use them.
 Some examples of their collections include: Black Panther Party Newspapers (1967-1972), documents from Mothers Reclaiming Our Children (1990s), the Clyde Woods Collection (1957-2011), records of the Association of Street Vendors (1986-1995), the Civil Rights Congress papers (1940s-1950s), histories, reports, and photos from the Watts uprising (1960s), and collections from the Chicano Movement (1968) and Koreatown Immigrant Workers Alliance (1993-2006).